AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 then further developed in the lepton and radiation era in the

-form of plasma fluctuations and oscillations, which after
+form of plasma fluctuations

-"freezing" during recombination and radiation
+which after "freezing" during recombination and

-separation left in the mass distribution density
+radiation separation left in the mass distribution density

 "imprints", which eventually evolved into a large-scale structure of the universe - clusters of galaxies and